-Interest received by a Nigerian company is liable to tax at the CIT rate of 30% with tax withheld at 10% available as an offset against the final tax liability.
+Interest received by a Nigerian company is liable to tax at the relevant CIT rate with tax withheld at 10% available as an offset against the final tax liability.

 Interest on government bonds is tax exempt.
 Interest on foreign currency domiciliary accounts is also exempt.